AvNav-Android

 A complete list of settings can be found here.

 You can leave the settings page with the upper right button or by pressing the back button.
-You will get to the main page of the app.

 To return to the android setting move to the settings page within the app and click the android button there.